sunilgitb/nxtbn/README.md

 - **Elasticsearch Integration**: Experience fast and efficient search with Elasticsearch, enhancing the user experience for your customers.
 - **Social Media Authentication & More**: Includes built-in support for social media authentication, OTP, SMS gateway, email SMTP, push notifications, and marketing tools, so you don't need to reinvent the wheel.

+## What Makes Nxtbn Special?

+1. **First Django E-Commerce CMS with Theming System**: Nxtbn is the first Django CMS for e-commerce to support a flexible theming system and extension framework, similar to WordPress.
+You can customize the look and feel of your e-commerce site with ease.
+2. **Built-in Headless REST API**: Nxtbn offers a complete headless REST API solution, enabling integration with various business applications and services.
+This flexibility opens up endless possibilities for customization and scalability.
+3. **No Technology Lock-ins**: Nxtbn avoids technology lock-ins by offering a modular plugin and template architecture.
+You can use your favorite frontend technology, whether it's Django templates, React, Vue, or others.
+4. **Webhooks for External Data Integration**: The platform's webhook architecture allows you to connect and share data with external systems, enhancing interoperability and flexibility.
+5. **Highly Scalable Architecture**: Whether you're running a small business or a large enterprise, Nxtbn's architecture is designed to scale.
+You can use it as a high-level boilerplate while accommodating unique business cases.
+6. **AI-Driven Content Management System**: Nxtbn incorporates AI-driven features for rich content management, enabling advanced customization and automation in your e-commerce experience.
+7. **Cloud-Native and Multi-Channel**: The platform is designed for the cloud and supports multiple channels, multi-language, multi-warehouse, and multi-currency operations by default.
+8. **Open Source and Free to Use**: Nxtbn is open-source, allowing you to use the full platform without commercial limitations.
+This means you get enterprise-grade features without the enterprise price tag.

 ## 💡 Why nxtbn?
 - **Open-Source & Free**: nxtbn is accessible to everyone, with no licensing fees or restrictions.